Last updated on:

 • The PDF won't open at all - when a password prompt appears before you can view any content

-• This indicates user password protection with genuine AES-256 encryption
+• This indicates user password protection with genuine AES-256 encryption or other strong encryption methods

 • No browser trick, online tool, or free software can bypass this without the actual password